Topi, Khyber Pakhtunkhwa: Geography

-Topi is located in the east of Swabi District of the Khyber Pukhtoonkwa Province of Pakistan.
+Topi is located in the eastern part of the Swabi District.

-Topi is located to the west of the Tarbela Dam, the world's largest earth filled dam.
-Tarbela Dam is the largest hydroelectric generation project in Pakistan, producing 3,495 megawatts of electricity accounting for 40 percent of the Water and Power Development Authority's total power output as of 1980.
+It is also situated to the west of the Tarbela Dam, the world's largest earth filled dam.

 Tarbela Dam

-The Tarbela Dam is at a narrow spot in the Indus River valley, named after the town of Tarbela.
-Tarbela Dam is located in the Swabi (Topi) and Haripur Districts of Khyber Pakhtunkhwa, Pakistan.
+Tarbela Dam is the largest hydroelectric generation project in Pakistan producing 3,495 megawatts of electricity accounting for 40 percent of the Water and Power Development Authority's total power output as of 1980.
+It is at located at a narrow spot in the Indus River valley, named after the town of Tarbela.
+Tarbela Dam is located partially in the Swabi district (Topi) and partially in the Haripur district of Khyber Pakhtunkhwa, Pakistan.

 The main dam wall, built of earth and rock fill, stretches 2743 m from the island to river right, standing 148 m high.
 A pair of concrete auxiliary dams spans the river from the island to river left.
 The dam's two spillways are on the auxiliary dams rather than the main dam.
 The main spillway has a discharge capacity of 18406 m3/s and the auxiliary spillway, 24070 m3/s.
 Annually, over 70% of water discharged at Tarbela passes over the spillways and is not used for hydropower generation.

 Five large tunnels were constructed as part of Tarbela Dam's outlet works.
 Hydroelectricity is generated from turbines in tunnel 1 through 3, while tunnels 4 and 5 were designed for irrigation use.
 Both tunnels are to be converted to hydropower tunnels to increase Tarbela's electricity-generating capacity.
 These tunnels were originally used to divert the Indus River while the dam was being constructed.

 MA hydroelectric power plant on the right side of the main dam houses 14 generators fed with water from outlet tunnels 1, 2, and 3.
 There are four 175 MW generators on tunnel 1, six 175 MW generators on tunnel 2, and four 432 MW generators on tunnel 3, for a total generating capacity of 3,478 MW.